'Power' star Omari Hardwick shares moving spoken word tribute to DMX

-Omari Hardwick has shared a powerful spoken tribute to DMX – listen to it below.
+Omari Hardwick has shared a powerful spoken word tribute to DMX – listen to it below.

 The legendary rapper, whose real name was Earl Simmons, died yesterday (April 9) at the age of 50.
 He was first hospitalised following a heart attack as a result of a reported overdose on April 3, where he had remained in intensive care since.